To help your search use the Ctrl key and press F

 Served at home as part of the Expeditionary Force until 22 March 1919

-Father William Withnell, Whittle le Woods
+His parents were William Withnell and Isabella, Whittle le Woods

 His family was living next door to my relations the Peels in 1901